-Moscow has accused Kiev of shooting down an Ilyushin Il-76 plane in Russia’s Belgorod region, killing all 74 people on board, including 65 captured Ukrainian soldiers who were being exchanged for Russian prisoners.
+Moscow accused Kyiv of shooting down an Ilyushin Il-76 aircraft in Russia's Belgorod region, killing all 74 people on board, including 65 captured Ukrainian soldiers who were en route to be exchanged with Russian prisoners.
 The Russian Investigative Committee said on Thursday that the plane was hit by a Ukrainian-made surface-to-air missile.

-The site where a Russian Ilyushin Il-76 military transport plane was shot down in the village of Yablonovo in the Belgorod region, Russia on January 24, 2024.
+The scene where a Russian Ilyushin Il-76 military transport plane was shot down in the village of Yablonovo in the Belgorod region of Russia on January 24, 2024.
 Photo: Russian Investigative Committee

-Ukraine denied receiving the warning.
-It has neither confirmed nor denied that its forces shot down the plane, but has not confirmed the details of Russia's account and called for an international investigation.
+Ukraine denies receiving any warning.
+It has neither confirmed nor denied that its forces shot down the plane, but has not confirmed the details of the Russian account and has called for an international investigation.

-“The Ukrainian side was officially warned and 15 minutes before the plane entered the area, they were given full information,” MP and General Andrei Kartopolov told Russian lawmakers.
+According to MP and General Andrei Kartopolov, who spoke to Russian lawmakers: “The Ukrainian side was officially warned, and 15 minutes before the plane entered the area, they were given full information.”
 He said the Ukrainian military command confirmed receiving the warning.

-His assertions differ from those of Ukrainian military intelligence, which said Russia had not informed them about the flight.
-Ukrainian military intelligence spokesman Andriy Yusov said Kiev had not received any requests from Russia to refrain from attacks in the airspace where the plane was shot down.
+His statement contradicts claims by Ukrainian military intelligence that Russia had not informed them of the flight.
+Ukrainian military intelligence spokesman Andriy Yusov said Kyiv had received no request from Russia to refrain from attacks on the airspace where the plane was shot down.

-“No evidence has been presented to support the allegations… Nothing has been presented to prove the wreckage and the presence of people on board,” he told Ukrainian state television on Thursday.
+He said on Ukrainian state television on Thursday: “No evidence has been presented for the allegations… Nothing has been presented to prove the wreckage and the presence of people on board the plane.”

-Conflicting accusations from both sides are common in the conflict that is about to mark its two-year anniversary between Russia and Ukraine.
-However, the downing of the plane carrying prisoners is the deadliest incident of its kind to occur on Russian soil.
+Conflicting accusations from both sides are common in the conflict, which is about to mark its two-year anniversary, between Russia and Ukraine.
+However, the downing of the plane carrying prisoners is the most dangerous incident of its kind to occur on Russian territory.

-A piece of the wreckage of the downed prisoner transport plane.
-Photo: Russian Investigative Committee
+A piece of wreckage from the downed plane carrying prisoners of war.
+Photo: Russian Investigative Committee.

-The United Nations Security Council met Thursday at Russia's request to discuss the downed plane.
-U.N. political affairs chief Rosemary DiCarlo told the council that the United Nations does not have the authority to determine the circumstances of the crash.
+The United Nations Security Council met on Thursday at Russia's request to discuss the downed plane.
+UN political affairs chief Rosemary DiCarlo told the council that the UN does not have the authority to verify the circumstances of the crash.

-Russia's Defense Ministry added on Wednesday that its air defenses had been active earlier in the morning and had shot down a Ukrainian drone in the area.
+The Russian Defense Ministry said on Wednesday that its air defense forces had been operating in the early morning hours of the incident and had shot down a Ukrainian drone in the area.

-Russian emergency services said Thursday that fragments of a missile were found at the crash site in Russia's southwestern Belgorod region, near the border with Ukraine.
+The state news agency TASS, citing Russian emergency services, reported on Thursday that fragments of a missile had been found at the crash site in the Belgorod region of southwestern Russia, near the border with Ukraine.

-In a statement posted on the Telegram messaging app, Russian investigators said their "preliminary" conclusion was that the plane was hit by a Zenit anti-aircraft missile and a criminal investigation had been opened.
+In a statement posted on the Telegram messaging app, Russian investigators said their "preliminary" conclusion was that the plane had been hit by a Zenit-series anti-aircraft missile and that a criminal investigation had been opened.

 Hoang Anh (according to TASS, Reuters)